jadecobra/python_tdd_exercises/source/conventions.rst

 ----

-:ref:`class<everything is an object>` names in Python_ are written in the CapWords format, where the first letter of every word in the name is capitalized, for example
+:ref:`object<everything is an object>` names in Python_ are written in the CapWords format, where the first letter of every word in the name is capitalized, for example

 .. code-block:: python